MiniZinc/minizinc-benchmarks/cvrp/README.txt

 Capacitated Vehicle Routing Problem
 ===================================

-Note that we already have this problem (with the same instances) in the MiniZinc benchmark suite ('vrp'), however that is a MIP model.
+cvrp_mip.mzn      MIP formulation

-cvrp.mzn		  CP formulation (using the formulation from the CP
+cvrp_cp.mzn       CP formulation (using the formulation from the CP
                   handbook with the giant tour representation and the circuit constraint).
 No sym breaking constraints.

 simple*.dzn       simple instances made by hand (only for testing)

 A-n*.dzn          A-set benchmarks (random customer locations and demand) B-n*.dzn          B-set benchmarks (clustered locations) P-n*.dzn          P-set benchmarks (modified instances from literature)

                   The A,B,P benchmarks come from Augerat et al [1] where n is the number of customers.
 They are also available in text format at [2].

-best_known_solutions.txt  The best known solutions for all the instances of the
-                          A,B and P set, as obtained from the website at [3]
+The best known solutions for all the instances of the A, B and P sets are available from the website at [3].